-Ghost followed up his verses on Wu-Tang’s Enter the Wu-Tang (36 Chambers) by cohosting Raekwon’s Only Built 4 Cuban Linx before releasing his classic solo debut, Ironman, in 1996.
-He followed those classics with his second critically-acclaimed solo album, Supreme Clientele, in 2000.
-Since then, he's released eight solo albums all brimming with creativity.
+Ghost followed up his verses on Wu-Tang’s Enter the Wu-Tang (36 Chambers) by co-hosting Raekwon’s Only Built 4 Cuban Linx before releasing his classic solo debut, Ironman, in 1996.
+He topped those classics with his critically-acclaimed masterpiece, Supreme Clientele, in 2000.
+Since then, he's released more solo albums all brimming with creativity.

-Those offerings have placed him in the pantheon of rap’s all time greats, especially when it comes to storytelling.
-Ghost has taken us through his childhood days on “All That I Got Is You,” to failed hits on his life on “The Hilton,” to waging war on the DeLuca crime family on his most recent LP.
-And that’s why fans love him so much.
-He'll take you on a journey through Shaolin or a neighborhood crack spot as if you were right there with him.
+The Shaolin native has been firmly placed in the pantheon of rap’s all time greats, especially when it comes to storytelling.
+Ghost has brought to life for us his childhood days on “All That I Got Is You,” failed attempts on his life on “The Hilton,” and wars waged with the DeLuca crime family on Twelve Reasons to Die.

 On top of all that, his pen is masterful and his style is untouchable.
-When he’s not in storyteller mode, Tony spits with no rhyme or reason, often leaving the listener beguiled and confused, but that’s what makes him one of a kind.
-His raps is like ziti and they can take you into another world.
-Come take this walk with us as we represent Wu and rank Ghostface Killah's 50 Best Songs.
+When he’s not in storyteller mode, Tony spits with no rhyme or reason, often leaving the listener beguiled and confused—but that’s what makes him one of a kind.
+His raps is like ziti, and they can take you into another world.
+Come take this walk with us as we represent Wu and rank the 50 best Ghostface Killah songs.